-AI Image Unnatural Pose — Broken Limbs Fix
+AI Image Unnatural Pose: Fix Broken Limbs and Twisted Necks

-Arm bends backward, neck twists wrong.
-Use concrete action verbs, feed an OpenPose skeleton via ControlNet, and pull the camera back.
+Arm bends backward, neck twists past human range.
+Feed an OpenPose skeleton via ControlNet, use concrete action verbs, pull the camera back, and pick an anatomy-strong checkpoint.

 The character’s arm bends the wrong way at the elbow.
 The neck turns past a human range of motion.
-The hand is positioned at the hip but the wrist is broken.
-The pose is technically there, but it’s anatomically wrong in ways the brain registers immediately even if you can’t articulate why.
+The hand sits on the hip but the wrist is broken.
+The pose is technically there, but it’s anatomically wrong in a way your brain flags instantly even when you can’t say why.

 Common causes